sabine/svelte-crop-window/README.md

 A crop window component for images and videos that supports touch gestures (pinch zoom, rotate, pan), as well as mousewheel zoom, mouse-dragging the image, and rotating on right mouse button.

-Currently looking for contributors and feedback to help improve this component.
+Currently looking for contributors / feature requests / feedback to help improve this component.

 ![video cropper](/static/videocrop.gif)